ghdl/ghdl/doc/using/Simulation.rst

 * If the option :option:`--format=css` is specified, then the generated html files follow the HTML 4.0 standard, and use the CSS-1 file :file:`ghdl.css` to specify colours.
 This file is generated only if it does not already exist (it is never overwritten) and can be customized by the user to change colours or appearance.
 Refer to a generated file and its comments for more information.

-.. option:: --psl-report<=FILE>
+.. option:: --psl-report<=FILENAME>

-Generate a JSON file at the end of the simulation reporting, for each PSL cover and assert statements, the name, source location and whether it passed or failed.
+Write a report for PSL at the end of simulation.
+For each PSL cover and assert statements, the name, source location and whether it passed or failed is reported.
+The file is written using the JSON format, but still being human readable.

 ..
 TODO::
   * Maybe worth adding a small example of how to generate a JSON file?